Multi-Language AI Assistants Setup for Global Audiences

 What is a multi-language AI chatbot?

 A multi-language AI chatbot is a software tool that talks to users in many different languages.
-It uses artificial intelligence to understand what a user is saying and replies in the same language automatically.
+It uses artificial intelligence to detect the visitor’s language from their first message, understand what a user is saying, and reply in the same language automatically.

 Does NoForm AI automatically detect the user’s language?

 Yes.
-NoForm AI uses Natural Language Processing (NLP) to look at the first message a user sends.
+NoForm AI uses Natural Language Processing (NLP) to identify the language from the visitor’s first message.
 It instantly recognizes the language and switches the conversation to match it, without the user needing to change any settings.

 Do I need to create a separate chatbot for every language?

-You have two choices.
-You can use a single assistant that speaks all languages (Dynamic approach).
-Or, you can create separate assistants for specific languages (like a French bot for French pages).
+You have two options.
+You can use a single assistant that can detect and respond in any language automatically.
+Or, you can create dedicated assistants for specific languages (like a French bot for French pages).
 Creating separate assistants allows you to customize the tone, role, and specific manual instructions in the Setup tab for each language while relying on your central business training data.

 How do I train my chatbot to answer in a specific language?

-You train your assistant by uploading documents (like PDFs or Word docs) or website links to the Training Center.
+You train your assistant by adding your website URLs, uploading documents (like PDFs or Word docs), or additional page URLs in the Training Center.
 The AI processes this information to answer questions accurately.
 You can then use the Setup tab to give specific instructions to your assistant on how to use this information for different languages.

 Can I show different chatbots on different pages of my website?